Temple Beth El (Alpena, Michigan)

-Temple Beth-El is a Reform Jewish synagogue in Alpena, Michigan.
+Temple Beth-El is a non-denomational Jewish synagogue, located at 125 White Street, in Alpena, Michigan, in the United States.
+It is the only synagogue in northeastern Lower Michigan.

+The congregation is closely associated with the Hebrew Benevolent Society Cemetery.

+While having no resident rabbi, the temple occasionally brings in visiting rabbis or cantors.
+It also has periodic outreach programs, which include dialogue with other religious groups in Alpena, Michigan.

 The temple is located at 125 White Street in a vernacular style building built in 1889, making it one of America's relatively few surviving 19th century synagogues.
+The building was moved to the present site in 1891.

 The congregation's archives are in the library of Wayne State University.